 Marketing costs, including advertising, are expensed as incurred.
 The majority of advertising expense is paid to internet search engine service providers and internet commerce facilitators.
-For fiscal year 2017, 2016 and 2015, the Company recognized advertising costs of $21,055, $22,616 and $20,251, respectively.
-Marketing costs also include depreciation and amortization expense and share-based compensation expense.
+For fiscal year 2019 and 2018, the Company recognized advertising costs of $25,691 and $20,942, respectively.
+Marketing costs also include depreciation and amortization expense, and share-based compensation expense.

 General and Administrative Expense

 Fulfillment expense consists primarily of payroll and related costs associated with warehouse employees and the Company’s purchasing group, facilities rent, building maintenance, depreciation and other costs associated with inventory management and wholesale operations.
-Fulfillment expense also includes share-based compensation expense.
+Fulfillment expense also includes depreciation and amortization expense, and share-based compensation expense.

 Technology expense consists primarily of payroll and related expenses of our information technology personnel, the cost of hosting the Company’s servers, communications expenses and Internet connectivity costs, computer support and software development amortization expense.
-Technology expense also includes share-based compensation expense.
+Technology expense also includes depreciation and amortization expense, and share-based compensation expense.

 The Company accounts for share-based compensation in accordance with ASC 718 - Compensation – Stock Compensation (“ASC 718”).
 All share-based payment awards issued to employees are recognized as share-based compensation expense in the financial statements based on their respective grant date fair values, and are recognized within the statement of comprehensive income or loss as marketing, general and administrative, fulfillment or technology expense, based on employee departmental classifications.
 Under this standard, compensation expense for both time-based and performance-based restricted stock units is based on the closing stock price of our common shares on the date of grant, and is recognized on a straight-line basis over the requisite service period.
 Compensation expense for performance-based awards is measured based on the amount of shares ultimately expected to vest, estimated at each reporting date based on management’s expectations regarding the relevant performance criteria.
 Compensation expense for stock options is based on the fair value estimated on the date of grant using an option pricing model, and is recognized over the vesting period of three to four years.
 The Company currently uses the Black-Scholes option pricing model to estimate the fair value of share-based payment awards for such stock options, which is affected by the Company’s stock price and a number of assumptions, including expected volatility, expected life, risk-free interest rate and expected dividends.